Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Floquet dynamics

-with Hawking temperature $T_H = \kappa /2\pi k_B$, with $\kappa = \partial_x v(x)|_{x=x_b}$ the `surface gravity' of the horizon.
-In Fig. \ref{fig:FLresults}(a), we show the numerically obtained Fermi-Dirac distribution for the wave packets using $\kappa \Delta t = 0.1 $ (see \cite{Supplement} for the details of our numerical simulations).
-At larger times $t\gtrsim t^*+|x_w-x_b|/v_{out}$, the presence of the white hole horizon starts to affect the wave packet occupation number, and deviations from the Fermi-Dirac distribution set in.
+where $\kappa = \partial_x v(x)|_{x=x_b}$ is the `surface gravity' of the horizon.
+In Fig.\ \ref{fig:FLresults}(a), we show the numerically obtained Fermi-Dirac distribution for the wave packets using $\kappa \Delta t = 0.1 $ (see Appendix \ref{app:Floquet} for the details of our numerical simulations).
+At larger times $t\gtrsim t^*+|x_w-x_b|/v_{out}$, the white hole horizon starts to affect the occupation number, and deviations from the Fermi-Dirac distribution set in.

+We also calculated the occupation number of wave packets on the inside of the horizon, which we now find to go from an initial smeared out step-function $\Theta(+\omega)$ to a Fermi-Dirac distribution with negative temperature $-T_H$, at times $t \gtrsim t^* \sim |x_0-x_b|/v_{in}$, with $v_{in}=v_{Fl}-v(x_0)$.
+In Fig.\ \ref{fig:FLresults}(b), we plot